mrkev/contracts.coffee/documentation/contracts/index.markdown

 id = (x) -> x
 {% endhighlight %}

-This says that the `id` function should always be called with a `number` and will always return a `number`.
-It looks a lot like types (in fact the syntax looks a *lot* like haskell) but this is completely enforced at runtime in pure JavaScript.
+This says that the `id` function should always be called with a number and will always return a number.
+It looks a lot like types (in fact the syntax looks a *lot* like Haskell) but unlike types, contracts are enforced at runtime in pure JavaScript.

-If we attempt to use `id` incorrectly:
+If we try to use `id` incorrectly:

 {% highlight coffeescript %}
 id "foo"
 {% endhighlight %}

-The program will halt and display lots of nice information informing us what we did wrong:
+the program throws an error, which displays lots of nice information telling us what we did wrong:

 <pre style="color: red">
 Error: Contract violation: expected &lt;Number&gt;,